mbilyanov/queues_and_timers/README.md

 </p>

 # The Problem
-For now the interval handling is not an issue.
+At this stage, the interval handling is not an issue.
 Remember? - we already have an interval module taking care of that.
 Then what is the problem?

 The initial problem to be solved is to get 5 different async events to selectively populate the queues within the bundle and trigger the consumption of all these queues.

 So for example, in its simplest form, only the `5m` queue will be populated and consumed at hours such as `21:05` and `21:10`.
 When the clock hits `21:15`, there will be two queues to be populated: `5m` and `15m`.
 At `21:30` there will be once again only 2 queues to be populated.
-At `22:00` there will be 3 queues: `5m`, `15m` and `1h`.
+At `22:00` there will be 3 queues: `5m`, `15m` and `1h` (Fig 1).
 So on and so on, you get the idea :) A classical time-series data gathering puzzle, I guess.

 # The Queue Structure
-Initially we thought it would be a smart move to handle tasks with different properties in their individual queues and those queues will be part of a bigger queue:
+Initially we thought it would be a smart move to handle tasks with different properties in their individual queues and those queues are part of a bigger queue:
 ```javascript
 RequestNetwork [
     RequestHandler_5m ['task_5m_a', 'task_5m_b', 'task_5m_c', ...],